FAQ

 Which operating systems are supported?

-Currently, WobblePic is available for Windows only. macOS, iOS, and Android versions are planned for the future.
+WobblePic is available for Windows 10/11 and macOS (both Apple Silicon and Intel Mac). iOS and Android versions are planned for the future.
+See the Download page for platform-specific installers.

 What are the system requirements?